CBLUEbenchmark/CBLUE/README.md

 ## Baseline of tasks

-We present the baseline models on the biomedical tasks and release corresponding codes for quick start.
+We present the baseline models on the biomedical tasks and release corresponding codes for a quick start.

-#### Requirements
+### Requirements

 python3 / pytorch 1.7 / transformers 4.5.1 / jieba / gensim

-#### Data preparation
+### Data preparation

 [Download dataset](https://tianchi.aliyun.com/dataset/dataDetail?dataId=95414)